 OUR WORK

-The Good Food Purchasing Program provides a metric based, flexible framework that encourages large institutions to direct their buying power toward five core values: local economies, environmental sustainability, valued workforce, animal welfare and nutrition.
+The Good Food Purchasing Program provides a metric-based, flexible framework that encourages large institutions to direct their buying power toward five core values — local and community-based economies, environmental sustainability, valued workforce, animal welfare, and community health and nutrition — and the principles of equity, accountability, and transparency.
 The Good Food Purchasing Program is the first procurement model to support these food system values in equal measure.

 Why Procurement